Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Strength functions for isovector electric dipole and additional modes

+A direct relation exists between ground state transition widths, summed for all levels within an energy interval $\Delta_E$, and the strength functions $f_{E\lambda}$ (in MeV$^{-(2\lambda+1)}$) defined as follows:

-To use the strength functions $f_\lambda (E_\gamma)$ for excitation as well as decay processes and thus connect photon scattering to radiative capture and photonuclear processes one has to suppose them to be direction independent (Axel-Brink hypothesis)\cite{ba73}.
-Eqs. \ref{eq8}, \ref{eq9} and \ref{eq13} may then be used to directly relate $f_\lambda$ to the electromagnetic decay widths of the resonant levels $r$ in the integration interval $\Delta_E$ :
+The first part of Eq. (\ref{eqflam}) relates the strength function to the photon absorption cross section ${\sigma_{abs}^\lambda(E_\gamma)}$ which is limited by sum rules.
+To use the average strength functions $f_\lambda (E_\gamma)$ for excitation as well as decay processes and thus connect photon scattering to radiative capture and photonuclear processes one has to suppose them to be independent of the direction of the process (Axel-Brink hypothesis)\cite{br57, ax62, ba73}.
+The second line of Eq. (\ref{eqflam}) directly relates $f_\lambda$ to the electromagnetic decay widths of the resonant levels $r$ in the integration interval $\Delta_E$.
+Strength information can hence be obtained by summing spectroscopic width data (in MeV) over a given energy range (also in MeV) running from $E_\gamma - \Delta E/2$ to $E_\gamma + \Delta E/2$.
+Their average distance is $D_{r}$ and for the sum in Eq. (\ref{eqflam}) all levels within the interval $\Delta_E$ are included; the quantum-mechanical weight factor $g_{eff}$ will be discussed later with Eq. (\ref{eqgf}).